22BCSIOT636/winning-camp-projects-Mishra-Aman-14689/README.md

 ## Demo

-A live demo of the Netflix Streaming Platform Website is available at [example.com](https://example.com).
+A live demo of the Movie Streaming Platform Website is available at [example.com](https://example.com).

 ![Netflix Streaming Platform Website Demo](demo.gif)

 ## Installation

-To run the Netflix Streaming Platform Website locally, follow these steps:
+To run the Movie Streaming Platform Website locally, follow these steps:

 1. Clone the repository: